 We are interested in how cell polarity and asymmetric cell division contribute to cardiac progenitor differentiation and cardiac development.
-Currently, we focus on how cell polarity genes Numb, Par3 and CDC42 and primary cilium gene Kif3a function in epicardial cell epithelial-mesenchymal transition and differentiation to cardiac smooth muscle cells and fibroblast.
+Currently, we focus on how cell polarity genes Numb and CDC42 function in epicardial cell epithelial-mesenchymal transition and differentiation to cardiac smooth muscle cells and fibroblast.
 Additionally, we are also interested in the functions of these genes in cardiac progenitor differentiation to different cardiac lineages in the mouse heart.
 Both epicardial cell specific and cardiac specific deletion of Numb and Numblike cause embryonic lethality and differentiation defect.
 The mechanism of how Numb is involved in cardiac progenitor differentiation is under investigation.

 We are interested in Stem Cell self-renewal and differentiation.
 Specifically how cell polarity and asymmetric cell division function in embryonic stem cell specification to cardiac progenitor then differentiate to different cardiac lineages using genetic, developmental, molecular, biochemical and cellular tools.
 One of the tools we used a lot is the 4-dimentional Time-lapse image (Movie, 2010, Wu et al).